handojo3/SDE-Salary-Prediction/README.md

 ## Salary Prediction with Machine Learning

-This repository contains Python code for predicting salaries based on survey data using machine learning algorithms.
+This repository contains Python code for predicting software developer salaries based on survey data using machine learning algorithms.
 The dataset used is "survey_results_public.csv."

 ### Data Preprocessing
 - The dataset is read using `pandas` and relevant columns ("Country," "EdLevel," "YearsCodePro," "Employment," and "ConvertedComp") are extracted.